TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 1. For a resistive sensor, the dry value should be lower than the wet value.  ``Dry=`` 0 volts and ``wet=`` 3.3 volts are suitable starting values.
 2. For a capacitive sensor, the dry value should be higher than the wet value.  ``Dry=`` 3.3 volts and ``wet=`` 0 volts are suitable starting values.

-These value can be tuned with experience and the use of a calibrated soil moisture meter to improve the accuracy of the readings.
+These values can be tuned with experience and the use of a calibrated soil moisture meter to improve the accuracy of the readings.

 Learn more about using the resistive soil moisture sensor here: https://learn.auststem.com.au/peripheral/analogue-soil-moisture-sensor/